adamekholt/vandra/README.md

 - Filtering and sort in admin trails table
 - User generated content where a user role can create their own trails.
 - Improved desktop UI
 - Improve location logic so that user/admin later can create trails by tracking and saving the geometry while on a hike.

+## Documentation
+In the documentation folder i´ve added the notes from my presentation, where I talk more about the prosesse and the project.

 ## Trails table